TungstenTransformation/KTScripts/README.md

 # Images
 * [Detect Page Size](Detect%20Page%20Size.md) *detects whether a page is A4, A3, US Letter, Foolscap, etc. Landscape vs Portrait.
 Works well on cropped images too*
 # Documents
+* [Text Deskew](Table%20to%20CSV.md) *If a document is not deskewed before or during OCR the textlines can be messed up.
+This calculates the page skew AFTER OCR and then realigns all the words into their correct text lines.
 * [Convert PDF to TIFF](PDFtoTiff.md) **VERY POWERFUL** *convert your PDF samples to TIFF while preserving the Text layer.
 Speeds locator testing x10 !*
 * [Gibberish/Nonsense/Bad OCR Detection](GibberishDetection.md) *check if a document is mostly unreadable OCR or corrupted/encrpyted PDF.
 Useful for language detection as well*
 * [How to read Russian Invoices](How%20to%20Read%20Russian%20Invoices.md)